NicoHood/GPGit/Readme.md

 ![gpgit.png](img/gpgit.png)

 # Introduction
 As we all know, today more than ever before, it is crucial to be able to trust our computing environments.
-One of the main difficulties that package maintainers of Linux distributions face, is the difficulty to verify the authenticity and the integrity of the source code.
+One of the main difficulties that package maintainers of GNU/Linux distributions face, is the difficulty to verify the authenticity and the integrity of the source code.
 With GPG signatures it is possible for packagers to verify source code releases quickly and easily.

 #### Overview of the required tasks:
 * Create and/or use a **[4096-bit RSA keypair][1]** for the file signing